 Apologies for absence were submitted on behalf of Councillor Paul Taylor.

 The Cabinet considered the following matters at the above-mentioned meeting.
-All executive decisions of the Cabinet shall become effective, subject to the call-in procedure, from 14th June, 2015.
+All executive decisions of the Cabinet shall become effective, subject to the call-in procedure, from date.

 16. MINUTES -